 For the first time, none of the the 5 defending Saturday division champions returned to defend their title.
-SK Champion Ed Reed Jr took the year off; Late Model Champion Corey Hutchings made only a few appearances but did win this season's Pepsi 300 LM event; Keith Rocco would run at Stafford Motor Speedway in an SK Modified; Mini Stock Champ Glenn Colvin turned his attentions to his #7 SK Modified and Saturday Legend Car champ Mike Pepe also remained absent from the Speedbowl in 2005.
+SK Champion Ed Reed Jr took the year off; Late Model Champion Corey Hutchings made only a few appearances but did win this season’s Pepsi 300 LM event; Defending Sportsman champ Keith Rocco would run at Stafford Motor Speedway in an SK Modified; Mini Stock Champ Glenn Colvin turned his attentions to his #7 SK Modified and Saturday Legend Car champ Michael Pepe also remained absent from the Speedbowl in 2005.

-Ron Yuhas Jr, driving his father Ron Sr's familiar #6 green machine, led the point race for all but one week heading into the Finale race.
+Ron Yuhas Jr his #6 green machine, led the point race for all but one week heading into the Finale race.
 He also had a division leading 4 wins at that point and 3 previous career Finale wins.
-But in this year's 100 lapper, Yuhas was involved in an accident and finished the race deep in the field.
-Robbie Summers, running his first full SK season at the Speedbowl after years on the NASCAR Modified Tour, entered the race just 2 pts behind Yuhas and finished in the top 5.
+But in this year’s 100 lapper, Yuhas was involved in an accident and finished the race deep in the field.
+Rob Summers, running his first full SK season at the Speedbowl after years on the NASCAR Modified Tour, entered the race just 2 pts behind Yuhas and finished in the top 5.
 By virtue of a rule implemented this season allowing competitors to drop their worst 2 finishes during the season, Summers won the points championship over Yuhas after the final points were tallied.
-The "drop two rule" was later abandoned after only one year.
+The “drop two rule” was later abandoned after only one year.
 Tom Fox won the $5,000 Modified Nationals, Yuhas won the Pepsi 300 SK 100 and Chris Pasteryak won the Finale SK 100.

 Mark St. Hilaire won the 2005 Late Model points championship without winning a feature event.
 During the Finale 100 lapper, Mark’s championship hopes were put in severe jeopardy when he blew his motor during the feature.
 Fortunately for him, his closest points challenger, 4-time track champion Allen Coates, was not able to make up the difference before the checkereds flew giving St. Hiliare his first ever track championship.
 Ironically, it was the first season Mark hadn’t won a feature since 1998.
 Bruce Thomas Jr won the season opening 50-lapper with Corey Hutchings and Charles Bailey III winning the 100 lappers.